TruncatedDinoSour/armour/doc/d/keyfile-0.md

 -   The Keyfile is not currently locked. (access check, to prevent collisions)
 -   `db_AES_crypto_passes` is at least `1`.
 -   `db_ChaCha20_Poly1305_crypto_passes` is at least `1`.
+-   The SHA3-512 sum of the header is correct. (integrity check)
 -   The SHA3-512 sum of the database is correct. (integrity check)
 -   All keys are decryptable and valid. (integrity, authentication, and authorization checks (because a password, correct nonce and associated data, and correct cypher-text is required))
 -   The provision date of any key must not be into the future.